Presentation skills bad habits are easy to find. You don’t have to look very far.

 Whilst it’s not something you can simply tell people to stop feeling the good news is that there is still a great deal you can do about it rather than complain or accept it.

-The Vagus Nerve – Is the longest of the cranial nerves which sends out fibres from our brainstem to your visceral organs.
+Is the longest of the cranial nerves which sends out fibres from our brainstem to your visceral organs.
 It communicates nerve impulses to every organ in our body which can help us to dramatically reduce the effects of the fight or flight response.
 It’s an amazing physiological gift we each have which we can use to help us to calm down.

 It releases the neurotransmitter acetylcholine which tells our lungs to breathe and we can manually stimulate our vagus nerve by focusing on breathing.
 Try taking a few slow, rhythmic, abdominal breathes by breathing from your diaphragm and holding your breath for four to eight counts.

-Shaky/wobbly legs – can also be steadied by stimulating the vagus nerve through breathing properly.
+Can also be steadied by stimulating the vagus nerve through breathing properly.
 Another simple but powerful tool we teach our clients whose legs feel little shaking when presenting is to ground themselves.
 The way to do so is by simply standing tall when you are about to speak and squeeze your toes and feet into your shoes and the ground beneath you.
 Your audience won’t even see you doing it and as you do so your legs will become much steadier.
 If your legs are excessively shaky then just before you speak find somewhere that you know you won’t be disturbed and practice jumping high up into the air a few times.
 Each time you land feel how solid your legs and feet are on the ground.

-Blushing – Stimulate your vagus nerve by practicing some breathing techniques before you begin presenting.
+Stimulate your vagus nerve by practicing some breathing techniques before you begin presenting.

 Acknowledge the idea that blushing for some people is simply a physiological response and don’t dwell on it as a problem, acknowledge it and let it go.